 - Poultry & Swine operations

-Please note Cannabis and Hemp operations are not eligible for this program and transportation energy expenses are excluded from the $4,800 requirement.
+Please note: Cannabis operations are not eligible for this program and transportation energy expenses do not count towards the $4,800 energy expense requirement.

 If you are having any trouble filling out the application please feel free to reach out to Wil Mannes by phone (303-866-2418) or by email (email@example.com)

 Once your application is received, a member of Nexant, Inc. (the program administrator & your Energy Coach) will reach out to collect historical energy use data and schedule your no-cost onsite energy audit.

 Your Energy Coach will come out to your operation and audit the sites outlined in your application to identify potential energy-saving measures & collect operational data.
 After the site visit, your Energy Coach will develop and review your streamlined audit report with you.

 - Funding sources and estimated funding amounts